-- If cancelling a practice or a game, be sure to contact players/parents and UK International, especially if UK is scheduled to work with your team.
+- If cancelling a practice or a game, be sure to contact players/parents.
 Please see the “forms’ section of the BJSA website for game cancellation procedures.

-- Attend the Coaches’ Clinics at Nassahegan (when applicable) and encourage your assistants to attend as well (1.5 hours in the evening, once per season).
+- Attend the Coaches’ Clinic/Meeting(s) at Nassahegan (when applicable) and encourage your assistants to attend as well (1.5 hours in the evening, once per season).